 Saffron is a spice derived from a plant that initially grew in Greece.
 It is the aroma that first drew people to it, but as a spice, it adds a sweet, hay-like taste to food that makes it popular in the culinary world.

-The health benefits found in saffron have more to do with its chemistry that its taste, though.
-Saffron contains carotenoid, which is an organic pigment that allows the plant to absorb light and turn it into energy.
+The health benefits found in saffron have more to do with its chemistry than its taste, though.
+Saffron contains carotenoids, which is an organic pigment that allows the plant to absorb light and turn it into energy.
 Carotenoids offer benefits to human health, as well.

 Saffron and Eye Health

 It shouldn’t surprise you that a spice like saffron is actually good for you.
 Centuries ago, medical practitioners turned to nature instead of labs to find ways to cure illness and prevent diseases.
 You probably have many of those substances sitting right in your kitchen.